trussworks/terraform-aws-s3-anti-virus/README.md

 Creates an AWS Lambda function to do anti-virus scanning of objects in AWS S3 using [bucket-antivirus-function](https://github.com/upsidetravel/bucket-antivirus-function)

-While waiting for updates on that repo you will need to use a special resitory:
+While waiting for updates on that repo you will need to use a special repository:

 ```sh
 git clone git@github.com:upsidetravel/bucket-antivirus-function.git